-- the user takes all reasonable steps to protect against unauthorised access to, and use and disclosure of, the Zone File data; and - 2 under no circumstances, the user will use the Zone File data to: - a. allow, enable or otherwise support the transmission by email, telephone or facsimile of mass unsolicited, commercial advertising or solicitations to entities other than users' own existing customers (and only where permitted under law); or - b. enable high volume, automated, electronic processes that send queries or data to our systems, or that of any Registrar.
+- 1 The user takes all reasonable steps to protect against unauthorised access to, and use and disclosure of, the Zone File data; and - 2 Under no circumstances shall the user use the Zone File data to: - a.
+Allow, enable or otherwise support the transmission by email, telephone or facsimile of mass unsolicited, commercial advertising or solicitations to entities other than users' own existing customers; or - b.
+Enable high volume, automated, electronic processes that send queries or data to our systems, or that of any Registrar.